 Although specific in focus on Georgia, the themes uncovered by the podcast are universal to American cities, and resonate with the frustration and outrage experienced in many communities that continue to experience violent policing and systemic racism.
-Inequities in policing and the treatment of the historically Black neighborhoods of Augusta serves as a reminder of redlining, environmental pollution struggles, and a lack of basic utilities that explore the histories of the communities that they directly serve.
+Inequities in policing and the treatment of the historically Black neighborhoods of Augusta serves as a reminder of redlining, environmental pollution struggles, and a lack of basic utilities that continue to impact many of our patients.
+Training programs could consider similar novel ways to explore the histories of the communities that they directly serve.